 Consult a 5-Star Tampa Family Law Firm

 Domestic violence is a serious matter and should not be taken lightly.
-Whether you are being falsely accused or need an attorney to help protect your safety, Florida Law Advisers can help.
+Whether you are being falsely accused or need an attorney to help protect your safety, Florida Law Advisers, P.A., can help.
 The domestic violence attorneys at our firm are passionate about these matters and have years of experience in these cases.
 To speak with a family law attorney at our firm, call us at 800 990 7763.